 a.
 Check Grant Guidelines.
 Determine whether the project plan and the sponsoring organization meet the requirements detailed in the General Guidelines.
 For clarification or other questions related to whether the project is consistent with the guidelines, email firstname.lastname@example.org

-Submit a Concept Paper (email or US mail) and Explained in 500 words or less telling us:
+Submit a Letter of Intent (email or US mail) and explained in two pages (500 words) or less telling us:

-– How will the grant money be expended?
+– How will the grant funds be expended?

-Concept papers will be reviewed by CNAMF Grant Committee.
-The Grant Committee will select Concept Papers that best reflect CNAMFs mission and have greater potential to grow Native American leadership.
+Letters of Intent (LOI) will be reviewed by CNAMF Grant Committee.
+The Grant Committee will select LOI that best reflect CNAMFs mission and have the greatest potential to create Hope and Opportunities within the next generation of Native American leaders.
 Those organizations will be contacted and invited by CNAMF to submit a full grant proposal.

 Unannounced visits to the CNAMF office is not encouraged.
 Please e-mail email@example.com to arrange an office visit, grantee site tour or any meeting with staff.